 Wells that may have been contaminated should be disinfected and tested before being placed back in service.
 A well should be considered contaminated — and should be disinfected and tested — any time the floodwater comes in contact with the well casing.

-Detailed instructions for disinfecting and testing wells are available from your local health department or the nearest district office of the MDH.
-The MDH maintains offices in the Twin Cities, Bemidji, Duluth, Fergus Falls, Mankato, Marshall, Rochester and St. Cloud.
+Detailed instructions for disinfecting and testing wells are available from your local health department or the nearest district office of the MDH: Twin Cities, Bemidji, Duluth, Fergus Falls, Mankato, Marshall, Rochester and St. Cloud.
 Visit the MDH website for more information:

 - Flood precautions for private water wells (MDH)

 If your home falls victim to flooding this year, here are some recommendations to consider once waters recede and you begin cleanup.
 Because there may be large volumes of solid waste generated during flooding, the MPCA sometimes arranges for temporary, alternative disposal options.
 These disposal options differ from those normally available to you.
 Please read the fact sheet below for more details.
 Additional information about flood cleanup activities may be available from the MPCA office nearest you.

 Ventilate your basement before and during cleaning with chemical solutions, and if oil is present.
 When basements flood, there is usually some sewer backup as well.
 Therefore, after the water and/or sewage has been removed, it is important to disinfect the surfaces to eliminate odors and bacteria.

 If your basement had oil spilled in it, use a detergent to clean oil off the surfaces.
 Sheetrock and paneling should be removed and properly disposed at a transfer facility, incinerator or sanitary landfill.
 Concrete walls, wood supports, ceiling structures, and beams will soak up oil like a sponge.
 Therefore, those surfaces will need to be sealed with an epoxy paint sealer once they have dried out.